serverfarmer/serverfarmer/README.md

 Initial setup:

-- choose a server for the farm manager role (no special requirements, except that all management extensions are tested mainly on Ubuntu 14.04 LTS)
+- choose a server for the farm manager role (no special requirements, except that all management extensions are tested mainly on Ubuntu 14.04 LTS and 16.04 LTS)
-- install Server Farmer on it, and configure at least farm manager role (preferably also backup collector role)
+- install Server Farmer on it, along with sf-farm-manager and sf-farm-provisioning extensions (preferably also sf-backup-collector and sf-farm-inspector)
-- install Cloud Farmer on it and configure it by editing files in /opt/cloud/credentials directory
+- install Cloud Farmer on it and configure it, providing your cloud API keys and other details (interactively)
-- install command line tools for your chosen cloud provider required by Cloud Farmer and connect them to your account

 ```
 git clone https://github.com/serverfarmer/cloudfarmer /opt/cloud